 An evolving discourse sustains his artistic trajectory:

-The streetlight series grounds metaphysical concerns in vernacular space and opens the street as a permanent rite of passage.
-One among so many and yet unique in the way it is anchored in its environment, this humble unit of the urban landscape becomes a trenchant study on the primacy of light and presence in our visual culture.
+Beginning with the streetlight series, he grounds metaphysical concerns in vernacular space and ushers the theme of the street as a permanent rite of passage.
+One among so many yet singular and unique, the streetlight as a ubiquitous unit of the urban landscape becomes a trenchant study on the primacy of light and presence in our visual culture.

-“Signs in limbo” tackles the codes that regulate commercial exchange.
+A corollary series to the Streetlights, “Signs in limbo” tackles the codes that regulate commercial exchange.
 Vacant on-premise signs stripped of their functionality loom as hollow armatures in large and sparse compositions.
-Forsaken by the stewards of commerce, the advertising vehicle becomes autistic and short-circuits its purpose to refer to nothing but itself.
+Forsaken by the stewards of commerce, the advertising vehicle short-circuits its purpose and functionality refering to nothing but itself.

 His window series and its sub-groupings: “Windows of Engagement”, “Some Deadly Virtues” , “Screens of Cognition” are meditations on the window as a connective and disjunctive apparatus.
-By allowing a plurality of visual elements to clash and intermingle in its panes, he transforms the common window into a polyfocal device.
+By allowing a plurality of visual elements to clash and intermingle in its panes, the common window refracts into a polyfocal device.

-Most recently however, alarmed by the proliferation and ubiquity of the photographic image and convinced that the latter is only one aspect of a thing (even though the image nowadays wants to be all of them) he made a comeback to the object, this time with elaborate multi-media constructions.
+Most recently, alarmed by the proliferation and ubiquity of the photographic image and convinced that the latter is only one aspect of a thing (even though the image nowadays wants to be all of them) he made a comeback to the object, this time with elaborate multi-media constructions.